 The club has had a codified set of rules for many years and they inevitably mutate at AGMs

-All members are expected to adhere to a code of ethics for the well being of dogs and puppies.
+All members are expected to adhere to a code of ethics for the well being of dogs and puppies and a code of conduct as members our club.

 It forms a part of each membership application.